Llorx/iso-bench/README.md

 # iso-bench
-`iso-bench` is a small benchmark library focused on avoiding optimization/deoptimization pollution between tests.
+`iso-bench` is a small benchmark library focused on avoiding optimization/deoptimization pollution between tests by isolating them.
 ## Motivation
 I've always used `benchmark.js` for my benchmark tests, but I noticed that **changing the tests order also changed the performance outcome**.
 They were getting _polluted_ between them somehow (deoptiomizations and such).
-After this, I decided to take advantage of Workers to do tests on completely separated V8 instances/threads, to avoid present and future _optimization/deoptimization pollution_.
+After this, I decided to take advantage of Workers to do tests in completely separated V8 instances/threads, to avoid present and future _optimization/deoptimization pollution_.

-You may had this pollution on your tests and you didn't even notice, just thinking that one test was faster than the other.
+All single threaded benchmark libraries has this problem, so you may had this pollution on your tests and you didn't even notice, just thinking that one test was faster than the other.
 This happened to me, and when I noticed the problem I had to redo some [Pac-o-Pack](https://github.com/Llorx/pacopack) code ☹️.
 ## Pollution examples
 Running this test on `benchmark.js` will return different outcomes.
 Note how I rerun the same very first test again, but it gives different results.
 And if you change the order, always the first test runs faster:
 ```javascript